 Small Computer System Interface (SCSI) was one of the first open standards for storage.
 It was developed by the American National Standards Institute (ANSI) for attaching peripherals, such as storage to computers.
 Initially, it wasn’t very flexible and could connect only 15 devices over a flat copper ribbon cable of 20 meters.
-Fiber channel replaced the flat cable with a fiber cable.
+The fiber channel replaced the flat cable with a fiber cable.
 Now, we have a fiber infrastructure that overcomes the 20-meter restriction, and many places use this cable under flooring from Netfloor USA Eco or other firms to keep things safe and tidy.
 However, it still uses the same SCSI protocol, commonly known as SCSI over fiber.
 Fibre Channel is used to transport SCSI information units over optical fiber.

 Remote Disk Access

 Traditionally servers would have a Host Bus Adapter (HBA) and run FC/ FCoE/iSCSI protocols to communicate with the remote storage array.
 Another method is to send individual file system calls to a remote file system, known as a NAS.
 The protocols used for this are CIFS and NFS.
 CIFS was developed by Microsoft and is an open variation of the Server Message Block Protocol (SMB).
-NFS, developed by Sun Microsystems, runs over TCP and gives you access to shared files, opposed to SCSI that gives you access to remote disks.
+NFS, developed by Sun Microsystems, runs over TCP and gives you access to shared files, as opposed to SCSI which gives you access to remote disks.
 The speed of file access depends on your application.
 Slow performances are generally not related to the protocols NFS or CIF.
 If your application is well written and can read huge chunks of data it will be fine over NFS.
 But, on the other hand, if your application is badly written, it is best to use iSCSI then the host will do most of the buffering.

 Initially, there was a huge variety of different operating systems.
 And most of these operating systems already used SCSI and the device drivers that implemented connectivity to load SCSI host adapters.
-The storage industry decided to offer the same SCSI protocol to the same devices driver but over a fiber channel physical infrastructures.
+The storage industry decided to offer the same SCSI protocol to the same devices driver but over a fiber channel physical infrastructure.
 Everything above the fiber channel was not changed.
 This allowed backward compatibility to old adapters, which is why they continued to use the old SCSI protocols.
 Fiber channel has its own set of requirements and terminology.
 The host still thinks they write to a disk 20m away, requiring tight timings.
-It must have low latency and the minimum distance of around 100 km.
+It must have low latency and a minimum distance of around 100 km.
 Nothing can be lost so it must be lossless and in order packets are critical.
 The result of all this is that FC requires lossless networks, which usually result in a very expensive dedicated network.
-With this approach you have one network for LAN and one network for storage.
+With this approach, you have one network for LAN and one network for storage.

-Fiber channel over Ethernet was used to get rid of fiber only networks by offering I/O consultations between the server and the switches.
+Fiber channel over Ethernet was used to get rid of fiber-only networks by offering I/O consultations between the server and the switches.
 They took the entire fiber frame and put it into an Ethernet frame.
-FCoE requires lossless Ethernet (DCB) between the servers and first switch i.e VN and VF ports.
+FCoE requires lossless Ethernet (DCB) between the servers and the first switch i.e VN and VF ports.
 It is mainly used to reduce the amount of cabling between servers and switches.
-It is an access tier solution.
+It is an access-tier solution.
 On the Ethernet side, we must have lossless Ethernet.
 There are a number of standards IEEE formed for this.
-The first limited the sending device by issuing a PAUSE frame, known as 802.3x, which stops the server sending data.
+The first limited the sending device by issuing a PAUSE frame, known as 802.3x, which stops the server from sending data.
 As a result of the PAUSE frame, the server stops ALL transmission.
 But we need a way to stop only the lossless part of the traffic i.e the FCoE traffic.
 This is known as 802.1qbb and allows you to stop a single class of services.
 There is also QCN (Congestion notification 802.1Qua) which is an end-to-end mechanism that can tell the sending device to slow down.
-All the servers, switches and storage arrays negotiate the class parameters deciding what will be lossless.
+All the servers, switches, and storage arrays negotiate the class parameters deciding what will be lossless.

 Storage Replication for Disaster Recovery

 The primary reason for storage replication is for disaster recovery and fulfilling service level agreement (SLA).
-When data centre services fail from one DC to another, how accurate will your data be?
+When data center services fail from one DC to another, how accurate will your data be?
 The level of data consistency depends on the solution in place and how you choose to replicate your data.
 There are two types of storage replication – synchronous and asynchronous.